solsword/dewlight/data/example-help.md

 which outside nodes they are most strongly connected to, however, and the purpose of the affinity plot is to be able to compare these connection strengths.
-If there are more than three outside nodes, position on the interior is ambiguous: exactly which characters on one edge of the circle pulled the node to that side should be inspected by looking at specific edges.
+If there are more than three outside nodes, position on the interior is ambiguous: exactly which node on one edge of the circle pulled the node to that side should be inspected by looking at specific edges.
 So if two inside nodes are close to each other, that doesn't necessarily mean that they have exactly the same pattern of relationships with the exterior nodes.
 However, if two nodes are placed differently, it *does* mean that they have different relationship patterns, and if there are only two or three outside nodes, then similar interior placement does imply similar relationships patterns.

 ## Histograms {#help:histograms}